ULStats/MA4128Assessment-2018/Kitman Labs/Máire Condon-Kitman Labs Research.md

 * Kiesel, Plishy and Voight (2007) found that fundamental movement (as measured by the FMS™) is an identifiable risk factor for injury in professional football players.
 The findings of this study suggest professional football players with dysfunctional fundamental movement patterns as measured by the FMS™ are more likely to suffer an injury than those scoring higher on the FMS™.
 Therefore, by testing players FMS pre-season, coaches can identify players at risk of injury that season.

 ## References
-1. Karara, S., 2017.
-Big Data and Analytics: The Future of Business.
-Imperial Journal of Interdisciplinary Research, 3(4).
+1. Karara, S. (2017) 'Big Data and Analytics: The Future of Business', Imperial Journal of Interdisciplinary Research, 3(4).
-2. Kiesel, K., Plisky, P.J. and Voight, M.L., 2007.
-Can serious injury in professional football be predicted by a preseason functional movement screen?.
-North American journal of sports physical therapy: NAJSPT, 2(3), p.147.
+2. Kiesel, K., Plisky, P.J. and Voight, M.L.
+(2007) 'Can serious injury in professional football be predicted by a preseason functional movement screen?', North American journal of sports physical therapy: NAJSPT, 2(3), 147.